 A successful personal injury claim needs evidence that demonstrates not only that the negligent party breached his or her duty to protect the victim from harm, but that this breach directly caused the victim to suffer an injury and subsequent damages.
 Evidence to support a personal injury claim can include:

 Draper Law Office Can Help you Seek Compensation for your Personal Injury Damages

 Contact Draper Law Office today to set up your free, no-obligation consultation in one of our Central Florida offices.
-We have offices in Orlando, Kissimmee, and St. Cloud to conveniently serve all prospective clients.
+We have offices in Orlando, and Kissimmee, to conveniently serve all prospective clients.
 Call us today at 866-767-4711 to start working with a member of our team.